-The 2018 Plan allows for the grant of performance stock units ("PSUs").
-The right to earn the PSUs is subject to achievement of the defined performance metrics and continuous employment service.
-The performance metrics are defined and approved by the compensation committee of our board of directors.
-Generally, earned PSUs are subject to additional time-based vesting in accordance with the respective award agreement.
-As of January 31, 2020, there were 0.4 million outstanding PSUs for which the performance metrics have not been defined or approved by the compensation committee.
-Accordingly, such awards are not considered granted for accounting purposes as of January 31, 2020 and have been excluded from the below table.
+The 2018 Plan allows for the grant of performance stock awards ("PSAs").
+The right to earn the PSAs is subject to achievement of the defined performance metrics and continuous employment service.
+The performance metrics are defined and approved by the compensation committee of our board of directors or by our senior management for certain types of awards.
+Generally, earned PSAs are subject to additional time-based vesting.